Maximising Your Retirement: When to Transfer from CPF OA to SA

 Recap of CPF OA vs SA

 The CPF Special Account (SA) on the other hand is specifically designed for retirement savings.
 Its primary purpose is to help individuals accumulate funds for their retirement years.
-The SA offers a higher interest rate of up to 5% per annum (inclusive of an additional 1% interest on the first $40,000).
+The SA offers a base interest rate of 4% per annum.
+Members earn an extra 1% interest on the first $60,000 of their combined CPF balances, which can include amounts in the SA.
+For members aged 55 and above, an additional 1% interest is paid on the first $30,000 of their combined balances, bringing the total possible interest to 6% per annum on eligible balances.
 This higher interest rate, combined with the power of compounding, makes the SA an excellent vehicle for growing retirement savings over the long term.

 So, What are The Advantages of Moving OA to SA